San Elijo Hills, San Marcos, California: Double Peak Park

 Double Peak Park features a 150-seat concrete, terraced amphitheater for interpretive ranger talks, a group picnic shelter, individual picnic tables, an adventure play area, restrooms, a resident park ranger, and a parking lot.

 San Elijo Hills Park

 San Elijo Hills Park includes a soccer field, two baseball diamonds, picnic/barbecue areas, a children's water "sprayground", an enclosed dog park, jogging paths, and a plaza for large events.
 The park is also the main trailhead for a network of 18 mi of trails.

 The park's Community Center, operated by the city of San Marcos, has facilities for classes, parties and special events.
-In the mid 2010's, this park was the location of unsanctioned jamborees that were carried out by the local youth population, some of whom were eventually arrested due to the illegalities involved in their partying.
-Such arrests led to the end of the Park's perilous nightlife, thus marking the end of what was known as "Park Night" by the local transients.

 Trails

-San Elijo Hills has 18 mi of trails that are popular for hiking, biking and horseback riding.
+San Elijo Hills has 18 mi of trails that are popular for hiking, cycling and horseback riding.

 AYSO Region 1505

 AYSO Region 1505 is a volunteer-run youth soccer program in San Elijo Hills and the surrounding communities.
 The organization fielded 75 teams with more than 600 players in 2010.